WHO WE ARE

 COMMUNITY EMPLOYMENT (CE) SERVICES:

-The Evaluation and Developmental Center Community Employment Services program works with and advocates for a client seeking competitive employment.
-The primary goal is to place clients into compatible, competitive employment.
-This goal is achieved by matching the vocational interests, work traits, and abilities of the client with available jobs in the community.
-Individuals in this program receive assistance with job seeking skills, completing and submitting applications, interviewing skills, job development, contacts with potential employers, and limited job site support.
+The Community Employment Services program works with and advocates for a client seeking competitive employment.
+The primary goal is to place clients with compatible, competitive employment.
+This goal is achieved by matching the vocational interests, work traits, and abilities of the client with a job in the community.
+Individuals in this program receive assistance with completing and submitting applications, interviewing skills, job development, contacts with potential employers, and limited job site support.
+Upon entering the Community Employment Program, the following services are provided:

 TRANSITIONAL INDEPENDENT LIVING CENTER PROGRAM: